Cardinals' Alek Torgersen: Claimed by Cardinals

 Torgersen was claimed off waivers by Arizona on Thursday, Mike Garafolo of NFL Network reports.

 Torgersen was waived by the Lions on Wednesday.
-He didn't see the field at all as a rookie in 2017 only going so far as to end the year on Detroit's practice squad.
-He'll be a longshot to make the Cardinals' roster in 2018, but he is a candidate for the practice squad once again.
+He didn't see the field at all as a rookie in 2017, only going so far as to end the year on Detroit's practice squad.
+He'll be a long shot to make the Cardinals' roster in 2018, but he is a candidate for the practice squad once again.

 More News